 When it comes to exit rates and bounce rates, it’s very easy to get confused.

-However, they do have subtle differences that make each valuable metrics to use and better understand what’s happening on your website.
+However, they do have subtle differences that make both valuable metrics to use and better understand what’s happening on your website.

 What’s the difference?